balancer/balancer-sdk/balancer-js/README.md

 const balancer = new BalancerSDK(config);
 ```

-In some examples we present a way to make end to end trades against mainnet state.
-To run them you will need to setup a localhost test node using tools like ganache, hardhat, anvil.
+In some examples we present a way to make end-to end-trades against mainnet state.
+To run them you will need to setup a localhost test node using hardhat.

 Installation instructions for: